The Shandong Blog

 Acer truncatum Baby Dragon TM.
 Dwarf Shandong, or Shantung maple, heat and cold tolerant.
 Great for bonsai too.

-A 5 year Baby Dragon graft in July, spreading and slightly weeping from dense leaves growing on thin branches.
+A 5 year Baby Dragon with no pruning, a spreading and slightly weeping from dense leaves growing on thin branches.

 Acer truncatum, Shandong or Shantung in bonsai training.
 A dwarf, 5 years old.

-A dwarf Shandong in 2017 in bonsai training.
+A dwarf Shandong in 2017 named Pure Fun.
 5 years old, 1 1/2” caliper trunk.
-This shape resembles Fire Dragon.
+This shape resembles Fire Dragon so I plan on turning it into a bonsai.

 Acer truncatum, Shandong or Shantung in bonsai training.
 A dwarf, 14 years old.